anoshenko/rui/README.md

 ### Animation script

 An animation script describes a more complex animation than a transition animation.
-To do this, additional properties are added to Animation:
+To do this, additional properties are added to AnimationProperty:

 #### "property" property